Wind Down the MSS + Transfer Payment Responsibilities to the Arbitrum Foundation

 The MSS payroll multisig currently has 131,209.2 ARB (~$52,000, with ARB priced at ~$0.4) remaining, but with currently 2 active chairs and 8 signers, there is a total of $81,300 in commitments remaining.
 R3gen is owed two more payments for their June and July token reports, while the MSS members have 4 months of payment remaining (May-August) on their current term.
 At current prices, this would put the MSS on track to be short of funds following the July 1st payment to R3gen.

 In April, Entropy, the Arbitrum Foundation, and MSS discussed potential solutions for the shortfall.
 Transferring the payment processing function to the Foundation was an option discussed and shared with the DAO by MSS chair @cattin.
 Following confirmation from the Foundation that they have operational bandwidth to take on such responsibilities, a partial transfer was considered by all parties, but it was deemed unfair to reduce MSS member pays due to the sustained level of risk MSS members take on by being signers.
 Even at $0.4, reducing the overall number of MSS members to 1 chair and 4 signers would still result in a shortfall.
-Another option is an early renewal and restructuring of the MSS; however, Entropy believes the best path forward is to formally wind down the MSS and recognize that the Arbitrum Foundation is better suited to take on payment responsibilities.
+Another option is providing a top up of funds and beginning conversations on a restructured MSS; however, Entropy believes the best path forward is to formally wind down the MSS and recognize that the Arbitrum Foundation is better suited to take on payment responsibilities in the interim until OpCo is stood up, at which point the conversation shifts to moving the payment function to this entity.

 Specifications